kenhyuwa/sweetanimation/README.md

 'Sweet' => Ken\Sweetanimation\Facades\Sweetanimation::class,
 ```

-> Note, there is a sweet() function available, so unless you really want to use the Facade, there's no need to include it.
+> Note, there is a animation() function available, so unless you really want to use the Facade, there's no need to include it.

 ## Usage